- The instruction at 0x00007ff is a RAM-related error associated with system or third-party applications.

 6. Reset System

-- Go to Settings > Update & Security > Recovery.
+- Go to Settings, click on Update & Security, and select Recovery.

 - Choose whether you want to keep or delete your files and apps.